 - In Poul Anderson's Time Patrol story "The Only Game in Town", the Mongol commander starts to object to the men sharing the distilled liquor, but stifles it: officers share equally with the humblest of their men.

-- In "Arsenal Port", Heim contemplates his motives for keeping on plugging in the wearisome, dangerous and unlikely to succeed journey; one might be this, though he's not sure.
+- In another Poul Anderson story, "Arsenal Port" (one of three short stories that were edited together into the novel The Star Fox), Heim contemplates his motives for keeping on plugging in the wearisome, dangerous, and unlikely to succeed journey; one might be this, though he's not sure.

 - In John Hemry's Burden of Proof, Paul asks for water after he gets out of the fire-fighting, and only after he gets it sees the sailors looking at it.
 He asks for them, too, and doesn't drink until they have theirs.

-- General Hammond of Stargate SG-1 would often see to it that his people where taken care of before himself.
+- General Hammond of Stargate SG-1 would often see to it that his people were taken care of before himself.
 Jack had shades of this as well.

-- In one episode of Mash, Hawkeye refuses to leave to work for a general, because the men come first.
+- In one episode Hawkeye refuses to leave to work for a general because the men come first.
 He demands that the general admit it, and the general, with a sigh, does.

-- Major Frank Burns sometimes get yelled by other characters for refusing to treat the most wounded first (or improperly setting up Triage) because the wounded weren't "the right type" (aka Not American)
+- Major Frank Burns sometimes get yelled by other characters for refusing to treat the most wounded first (or improperly setting up Triage) because the wounded weren't "the right type" (aka Not American - that said, standard military triage practice of the time was own troops first, allies second, enemy prisoners last.
+It's just that most of the surgeons in the 4077th were draftees who saw themselves as doctors first, soldiers second, and didn't care about military triage priorities)

 - Another episode centered around Major Weems and his visit to the camp to visit his wounded men.
 He always visited his engineers after getting clobbered in combat and tried to work deals with doctors to get them sent home.
 Inverted in that Weems was a closet racist, and 90% of his casualties were African Americans that he sent into harm's way just so he could get them out of his outfit.